gjcooper/dodoc/template_contract.md

 ---------

-Consultant agrees to procure and maintain during the term of this Agreement, at Consultant’s own cost and expense, liability and property damage insurance, including automobile and contractual liability, with the following minimum liability limits:
+Consultant agrees to procure and maintain during the term of this Agreement, at Consultant’s own cost and expense, professional indemnity and public liability insurance, with the following minimum liability limits:

-1.
-1. $1,000,000 for injuries or death to any one person;
+1. $1,000,000 for professional liability;

-2. $1,000,000 for injuries or death(s) from any one accident; and

-3. $1,000,000 for damage to property.
+2. $5,000,000 for public liability.

 Consultant agrees to provide appropriate certificates or other evidence of such insurance coverage as may be requested by Company.
 Consultant agrees that the procurement and maintenance of the above insurance coverage shall not limit or affect any liability that Consultant may incur under this Agreement or otherwise.